-Staff members and I have been working together to redefine the administrative assistant position so that I can assist the pastoral staff more efficiently as they tend to their duties.
-Congregation members know me best as the person to whom they send information for the Prayer List.
+Staff members and I have worked together to redefine the administrative assistant position so that I can assist the pastoral staff more efficiently as they tend to their duties.
+Congregation members know me best as the person to whom they contact for help with The City, church boards and committee information, as well as Prayer List updates.
 I grew up in White Plains, NY, and Park Forest, IL, and went to Manchester College in North Manchester, IN, where I earned a degree in secretarial studies.
-Prior to settling in Oak Park 17 years ago, I spent six years in Buffalo, NY.
-I have a son who is in third grade.
-He keeps me busy with his activities including gymnastics and soccer.
+Prior to settling in Oak Park in 1995, I spent six years in Buffalo, NY.
+I have a son who is in fifth grade.
+He keeps me busy with his soccer teams.
 In my free time, I enjoy trying new recipes, reading and being with friends.

 Gwen Gotsch, GLCS Communications Coordinator, Joyful Voices and Youth Choir Director